Expert Advice: Steer Clear of These Common Blunders When Pruning Trees for Hazard-Free and Successful Tree Care

 Don’t Over prune

-Don’t tinker without Knowledge
+Don’t Prune Without Knowledge

 FAQs

-It is contingent on the species and the tree’s needs, but most trees can benefit from pruning every three to five years.
+It depends on the species and the requirements of the tree, but generally speaking, trees benefit from pruning every three to five years.

 Is it okay to remove more than one-third of the tree’s branches in one go?